 Steel doors are the value leader, which explains why they account for about half the entry door market.1 Steel offers lower initial costs, low maintenance and excellent energy efficiency.
 Steel tends to offer fewer options for glass and other ornamentation, however.

 The cost of fiberglass doors can vary greatly because the material is so versatile.
 Today’s fiberglass doors can mimic real wood so closely it’s difficult to tell the difference.
 Fiberglass doors are very energy efficient and low maintenance.
 Fiberglass doors can also offer windows and other functional and aesthetic touches that can increase the cost.

-Wood entry doors represent the biggest investment, primarily because of the cost of the material and broad array of styles, sizes and shapes available.
-Pella offers a wide selection of stains, wood types, and other options in their Traditional, Craftsman, Classic, and Old World wooden door collections.
+Wood entry doors represent the biggest investment, primarily because of the cost of the material and the broad array of sizes, styles and shapes available.
+Pella offers a wide selection of stains, wood types, and other options in their Traditional, Classic, Old World and Craftsman door collections.